Plan to Sue Social Security for an Alleged Overpayment

 An SSA caseworker called me on Friday, 17 February 2017 for a routine case review, and, during that call, I told him that I wanted to get a secured credit card, and I asked him if that was going to be an issue for them since the card would be giving me more money.
 The caseworker reassured me and said something to the effect of, ‘Credit cards are things you have to pay for, so we don’t really need to know about them.’
 Based on that statement, I assumed that I did not need to pay my mother since I was then being obligated to pay my credit cards every month.

-I was able to close almost all my debt in early 2018, so, beginning in April, I withdrew two hundred dollars in cash and handed it to my mother.
+I was able to close almost all my debt in early 2018, so, beginning in April, I withdrew two hundred dollars in cash, which came from a credit account, and I handed it to my mother.
 I was initially going to pay her three hundred dollars a month, as I had said on my 5 March 2018 interview with Social Security, but my mother told me that I did not have to pay her that much.
 I thought I could pay her back for the time I could not pay her by adding $100 to the $200, but I never ended up paying her the extra amount.
 I also paid my mother in May of 2018.

 When I learned that my benefits were being threatened, I doubled my efforts to find ways to save money, get grants, etc. I even set up a mutual funds account with Edward Jones so I would have something to fall back on just in case.
 At the rate I was going, though, I could only deposit around twenty-five to fifty dollars a month at a time.
 My mutual funds officially opened in October.
 Then, as the evidence has shown, I called Money Management International, which is a debt management programme certified by the National FOUNDATION FOR Credit Counselling in July of 2018, and I asked whether I should consider filing bankruptcy, but the counsellor suggested that I begin a debt management plan instead.
 So, as of December 2019, I have successfully completed that plan and no longer have any debt obligations.
 As part of the agreement, all my accounts had to be closed, but they were able to lower the minimum payment as well, and it also came at a high price (which you’ll see more of below).
 I wouldn’t have been able to do this, save for some things I’ve sold in some garage sales last year, combined with the money I’ve saved in my mutual funds, and things I have pawned, I was able to pay off a large amount of debt in a short amount of time.